Biography and Awards

 RON CARTER is among the most original, prolific, and influential bassists in jazz.
 He has recorded over 2200 albums, and has a Guinness world record to prove it!

-In Jazz: Over his 60 year career, he has recorded with so many of the jazz greats greats: Lena Horne, Bill Evans, B.B.
+In Jazz: From 1963 to 1968, he was a member of the acclaimed Miles Davis Quintet.
+Over his 60 year career, he has recorded with so many of the jazz greats greats: Lena Horne, Bill Evans, B.B.
 King, Dexter Gordon, Wes Montgomery, Bobby Timmons, Eric Dolphy, Cannonball Adderley and Jaki Byard to name a few.
-From 1963 to 1968, he was a member of the acclaimed Miles Davis Quintet.
+He can be heard on many iconic jazz records of the 60's and 70's such as Speak No Evil, Maiden Voyage, Red Clay, Speak Like a Child, Nefertiti and Miles Smiles, to name a few.

 In other genres: After leaving the quintet he embarked on a prolific 50-year free lance career that spanned vastly different music genres and continues to this day.
-He recorded with Aretha Franklin, appeared on the seminal hip-hop album Low End Theory with a Tribe Called Quest, wrote and recorded pieces for string quartets and Bach chorales for 2-8 basses and accompanied Danny Simmons on a spoken word album.
+He recorded with Roberta Flack, Billy Joel, Paul Simon, Bette Midler and Aretha Franklin, appeared on the seminal hip-hop album Low End Theory with a Tribe Called Quest, wrote and recorded pieces for string quartets and Bach chorales for 2-8 basses and accompanied Danny Simmons on a spoken word album.

-As a leader: Carter spends at least half the year on worldwide tours with his various groups.
-The Ron Carter Trio, The Ron Carter quartet, the Ron Carter Nonet and Ron Carter’s Great Big Band.
+As a leader: Carter continues to do worldwide tours with his various groups.
+The Golden Striker Carter Trio, The Foursight quartet, the Ron Carter Nonet and Ron Carter’s Great Big Band.
 He has recorded multiple albums with his groups.

 As a teacher: Carter has lectured, conducted, and performed at clinics and master classes, instructing jazz ensembles and teaching the business of music at numerous universities.
-He was Artistic Director of the Thelonious Monk Institute of Jazz Studies while it was located in Boston and, after 18 years on the faculty of the Music Department of The City College of New York, he is now Distinguished Professor Emeritus, he currently teaches at Manhattan School of Music.
+He was Artistic Director of the Thelonious Monk Institute of Jazz Studies while it was located in Boston and, after 18 years on the faculty of the Music Department of The City College of New York, he is now Distinguished Professor Emeritus.
+He also taught at the Juilliard School and at Manhattan School of Music.

 In film scoring: In addition to scoring and arranging music for many films, including some projects for Public Broadcasting System, Carter composed music for A Gathering of Old Men, starring Lou Gosset Jr., The Passion of Beatrice directed by Bertrand Tavernier, and Blind Faith starring Courtney B. Vance.

 Film appearances: In 2022 PBS premiered the full-lenth feature film documentary of Carter's Live and Legend "Finding the Right Notes.
-He has also appeared in Ken Burns “Jazz”, “Birth of the Cool” about Miles Davis, "It Must be Schwing", the story of the Blue Note and many more.
+Many jazz documentaries feature the Maestro because of his indelible contribution to the genre including Ken Burns' Jazz, “Birth of the Cool” about Miles Davis, "It Must be Schwing", the story of the Blue Note and many more.
 He also appeared as himself in HBO’s hit series “Treme” and was the bassist on soundtracks of Twin Peaks, Bird, and way too many others to mention.

 Grammy Awards: In 2022 he won with Skyline for best Jazz Instrumental Album with the Skyline Trio.
 In 1993, Carter earned a Grammy award for Best Jazz Instrumental Group, the Miles Davis Tribute Band and another Grammy in 1986 for "Call Sheet Blues", an instrumental composition from the film, Round Midnight.